Analysis and systematic discretization of a Fokker-Planck equation with Lorentz force: Introduction

 \section{Introduction}

-The Boltzmann transport equation is a standard model for the propagation of particles or radiation through scattering media \cite{Akkermans2007,Ishimaru1978,Modest2003}.
-In the forward-peaked regime, the validity of the Fokker-Planck continuous slowing-down approximation has been established in \cite{Chandrasekhar1943,Pomraning1992}, and this model has been intensively studied for dose calculation in radiation therapy \cite{Hensel2006,Larsen1998}.
-In this paper, we consider an extension that includes the effect of the Lorentz force on the propagation of an electron beam in the presence of a magnetic field, which has applications in recent cancer treatment modalities \cite{de_Pooter_2021,St-Aubin_2015,Vassiliev_2010}.
-The quasistatic distribution of electrons propagating through a biological medium is then described by the Fokker-Planck equation
+The Boltzmann transport equation is a widely used model for the propagation of particles or radiation through scattering media \cite{Akkermans2007,Ishimaru1978,Modest2003}.
+In the forward-peaked regime, asymptotic analysis leads to the Fokker-Planck continuous slowing-down approximation~\cite{Chandrasekhar1943,Pomraning1992}.
+This equation has been used for dose calculation in radiation therapy \cite{Hensel2006,Larsen1998} in order to describe the propagation of secondary electrons generated by inelastic scattering of a primary photon beam.
+In this paper, we consider an extension of the model that includes the effect of the Lorentz force on the electron distribution in the presence of a magnetic field, which is of interest in magnetic resonance imaging guided radiotherapy \cite{de_Pooter_2021,St-Aubin_2015,Vassiliev_2010}.
+In this context, the quasi-static distribution of secondary electrons propagating through a biological medium is described by

-Here $\psi=\psi(\r,\s,\e)$ is the phase-space density of electrons, depending on position $\r \in \R$, propagation direction $\s \in \S$, and energy level $\e \in \E=(\emin,\emax)$.
+Here $\psi=\psi(\r,\s,\e)$ is the phase-space density of electrons, depending on position $\r \in \R$, propagation direction $\s \in \S$, and energy level $\e \in \E=(\emin,\emax)$, and $\q=\q(\r,\s,\e)$ is the source density.
 Furthermore, $\nabla_\r \psi$ denotes the spatial gradient, and $\nabla_\s$, $\Delta_\s$ the surface gradient and Laplace-Beltrami operator on the unit sphere; see \cite{Han2013,Pomraning1992} for parametric representations of these operators.
-The coefficient $G=G(\r,\e)$ represents the scaled external magnetic field, the parameters $T=T(\r,\e)$ and $S=S(\r,\e)$ are derived from the scattering phase function in the forward-peaked regime \cite{Pomraning1992}, and $q=q(\r,\s,\e)$ is the source density.
-Apart from the third term on the left hand side, the equation can be found in \cite[Eq.~(14)]{Hensel2006}.
-For models including the Lorentz force, see \cite[Eq.~(11)]{Bouchard_2015} and \cite[Eq.~(10)]{St-Aubin_2015} as well as \cite{de_Pooter_2021,Swan_2021}.
+The coefficient $G=G(\r,\e)$ represents the scaled external magnetic field, while the parameters $T=T(\r,\e)$ and $S=S(\r,\e)$ are derived from the scattering phase function in the forward-peaked regime \cite{Pomraning1992}.
+Apart from the third term on the left-hand side of \eqref{eq:fp}, the equation can be found in \cite[Eq.~(14)]{Hensel2006}; for models including the Lorentz force, see \cite[Eq.~(11)]{Bouchard_2015} and \cite[Eq.~(10)]{St-Aubin_2015} as well as \cite{de_Pooter_2021,Swan_2021}.
 The equation \eqref{eq:fp} is complemented by boundary conditions